FAQ

 Multiple Myeloma

-It39;s best to avoid home remedies during chemotherapy.
-Remedies like eel juice, maple sap, turmeric, and others are not recommended while undergoing treatment.
+It's best to avoid home remedies during chemotherapy.
+Remedies like eel juice, maple sap, turmeric, and others are not recommended during treatment.
 Always consult your healthcare team before trying any new remedies.

 -